 Remembering When Nas Dissed Kobe Bryant On A Record

 Over the past few years, Nas and Kobe have been seen hanging out and in a 2012 interview with Rolling Stones, Nas talked about how they are and have been good friends for years.
-I’m not sure when the friendship started, but I’m assuming it was after 2004.
+I’m not sure when the friendship started, but I’m assuming it was a while after 2004.
 That’s the year Nas dropped the album Street’s Disciple, which featured a song called ‘These Are Our Heroes.’
 In the song, he takes shots at everybody from OJ Simpson to Tiger Woods and dedicated an entire verse to Kobe, who was going through some rough times with teammate Shaquille O’Neal after the sexual assault case.

 Lyrics via Genius.com